 Hired and non-owned liability – which protects the HOA when employees use personal vehicles to conduct community business, like going to pick up the mail or transporting mowing equipment from the service shed to a community park.

 Your community may utilize a neighborhood watch program to supplement patrols by an outside security firm.
 According to FBI crime statistics, security firm ADT reports neighborhoods with watch programs in place may experience 43% less crime than areas without watch programs.

 However, in incidents where your security detail gets into an altercation and someone gets hurt, the association may find itself in the middle of a civil suit.
 Commercial general liability coverage protects boards against civil suits, usually paying for:

 Damages, if approved by the court

-Naturally, every community association needs insurance to cover property damage resulting from natural and man-made disasters, like arson, lightning strikes and tornadoes.
+Every community association needs insurance to cover property damage resulting from natural and man-made disasters, like arson, lightning strikes, and tornadoes.
 However, loss of income is another area some boards overlook.